Supreme Champion White Dorper ram: African, Moama, NSW.

 Grand Champion White Dorper ewe: Iron Rock, Murringo, NSW

-Only a hair’s breadth split the top two animals, vying for the title as Supreme Champion White Dorper, according to New South Wales judge Justin Kirkby.
+ONLY a hair’s breadth split the top two animals vying for Supreme Champion White Dorper title, according to New South Wales judge Justin Kirkby.

-Mr Kirkby, Amarula Dorpers and White Dorpers, Gravesend, NSW, said he plumped for the younger African Dorpers stud ram, over the older, Iron Rock ewe.
-Mr Kirby, Moree, said he had been breeding Dorpers for 17 years.
+Mr Kirkby, Amarula Dorpers and White Dorpers, Gravesend, NSW, said he plumped for the younger African Dorpers stud ram over the older Iron Rock ewe.
+He said he had been breeding Dorpers for 17 years.

 The ram, born on June 15, 2016, weighed 76 kilograms, had 8 millimetres of fat and a 41mm eye muscle area.

-“The win was mostly down to his fat and his length of body, he’s a very correct, white ram, and has a lot of meat for a young ram.
+“The win was mostly down to his fat and his length of body.
+He’s a very correct, white ram, and has a lot of meat for a young ram.
 He’s very good across the loin.”

 “The win was down mostly due to his fat and his length of body, he’s a very correct, white ram, and has a lot of meat.

-“We might sell him at the national sale, in Dubbo, or we might keep him for another year.”
+“We might sell him at the national sale, in Dubbo, or we might keep him.”